animatedb/codeplayfield/README.md

 # CodePlayField

-CodeFieldPlay provides a way to learn audiovisual editing and programming using Python 3 using many simple demonstration programs.
+CodePlayField provides a way to learn audiovisual editing and programming using Python 3 using many simple demonstration programs.

 ## Contents